Leigh-Ola/VueJs-Group-Chat-App/article/README.md

 # Implementing speedy group chat functionality with Pusher and Vue.

-{% details What is Pusher? %} [Pusher](https://www.pusher.com) is a tool that enables you to build scalabe real-time communication.
+{% details What is Pusher? %} [Pusher](https://www.pusher.com) is a tool that enables you to build scalable real-time communication.
 Fast. {% enddetails %}

 ## Table Of Contents
   * [Features](#features)